zensum/franz/README.md

 Franz is a library for building Kafka-based workers in Kotlin.
-The purpose is the get messages from the message queue in a stream-like fashion and work with them step-by-step with the use of worker functions where the end result for a message is either successfull, a permanent failure or a transient failure.
+The purpose is the get messages from the message queue in a stream-like fashion and work with them step-by-step with the use of worker functions where the end result for a message is either successful, a permanent failure or a transient failure.
+Successful messages are what they sound like.
+The message is handled.
+Permanent failure messages are regarded as forever failed.
+They failed in some fashion that is not recoverable and therefore nothing can be gained by trying it again.
+Transient failures are retried by being fetched again the next time messages are fetched from the message queue and then run trough the the piped worker again.

 ```kotlin
 import franz.WorkerBuilder